 Call Utility Companies

-Before you even start thinking about creating your fire pit, call your local utility companies.
+Before you even start thinking about building a backyard fire pit of your own, call your local utility companies.
 You’ll need to ask them for the locations of buried utility lines.
 You’ll be digging, so you don’t want to damage any utility lines.
 If you do damage any lines, you’ll be left with hefty fees.

 In addition, have a look to the fire pit code in your area.
 Most local governments need fire pits to be at least 25 feet away from any structure or tree.